lengushuru/Lengushuru-portfolio/README.md

 # Personal portfolio

-> this is project is about setting lengushuru charles mobile first portfolio
+> this is project is about setting up lengushuru charles mobile first personal portfolio

 ## Built With